deity-io/falcon-platform-docs/versioned_docs/version-3/payments/providers/humm.md

 ## Restrictions

 Humm is an Australian payment provider and is only available for customers with a billing address in Australia.
-Therefore, Humm can only be configured on the Australian cluster of Deity Payment Orchestrator.
+Therefore, Humm can only be configured on the Australian cluster of Payment Orchestrator.

 :::note Please note
-Even though Humm only offers one payment method, Deity Payment Orchestrator still requires a configuration of both, Humm as a payment provider and as a payment method.
+Even though Humm only offers one payment method, Payment Orchestrator still requires a configuration of both, Humm as a payment provider and as a payment method.
 :::

 ## Humm Configuration